cerner/bunsen/docs/source/introduction.rst

 >>>                 'stroke'               : isa_snomed('230690007')})

 Now we can query our data with standard Spark SQL using the in_valueset user-defined function to reference the valuesets used above.
-See the :py:mod:`~bunsen.valuesets` module for details on use.
+See the :py:mod:`~bunsen.stu3.valuesets` module for details on use.

 >>> spark.sql("""
 >>> select subject.reference,